 During the Spanish Civil War, Germany provided the nationalists in Spain with air support through its Condor Regime, which helped to carry out aerial bombings against Republican cities.
 The most infamous example of the Condor League’s destruction lies in the Basque town of Guernica, widely known as the subject of Picasso’s haunting painting “Guernica”, where more than 200 civilians were killed during a bombing campaign in 1937.
 In the Auschwitz exhibit, one display case contains German books and magazines with titles celebrating Franco’s victory.
 Above the case is a quote from Adolf Hitler himself, praising the results of the Spanish Civil War as a victory against the “subhuman forces of bolshevism”.

 Following the end of the Spanish Civil War in 1939, some 500,000 Spanish Republicans crossed the border into France hoping to receive asylum there, but instead found themselves placed into internment camps under squalid conditions.
 When the German forces took control of France in the spring of 1940, many of them were conscripted for forced labor, and an estimated 30,000 of them were sent east to Germany.
-A large plaque included in the exhibit describes the plight of the Spanish Republicans during WWII and estimates that around 9,500 Spaniards ended up in concentration camps, namely Mathausen.
+A large plaque included in the exhibit describes the plight of the Spanish Republicans during WWII and estimates that around 9,500 Spaniards ended up in Mauthausen and other concentration camps.

 The exhibit also facilitates cultural programs, and on May 24, 2018, a free presentation was held at the Salon del Actos del Canal de Isabel II entitled “The Spanish Victims of Nazism”.
-Historian Rosa Torán gave a lecture going more in depth into many of the events and statistics mentioned above, but also pointed out that in her opinion, the Spanish government itself shared some of the blame as well.
-Due to their status as stateless, anti-fascist enemies of the Third Reich, the Spanish Republicans were not guaranteed any of the same rights as other prisoners of war, which is why so many of them ended up in concentration camps.
+Historian Rosa Torán gave a lecture not only going deeper into many of the events and statistics mentioned above but also pointing out that in her opinion the Spanish government itself shared some of the blame.
+Due to their status as stateless, anti-fascist enemies of the Third Reich, the Spanish Republicans were not guaranteed any of the rights as other prisoners of war, which is why so many of them ended up in concentration camps.
 Additionally, Torán highlighted the fact that those who managed to return to Spain after the war were forced to remain hidden or silent.
 Stories from Spanish survivors did not begin to surface until around 1978, and during the Q&A session following the presentation, several audience members voiced their disappointment and dismay at the lack of dialogue and acknowledgement that exists regarding this topic today.